-6 Reasons Not to Buy a Pear Shaped Diamond
+5 Reasons Not to Buy a Pear Shaped Diamond

 By Stephanie Dore

 It’s no secret we have a thing for diamonds around here.
 But the pear shape?
 It’s always been a bit of a bummer.
-For one thing, finding a well-cut pear shaped diamond is like chancing upon a needle in a haystack.
+For one thing, finding a well-cut pear-shaped diamond is like chancing upon a needle in a haystack.
 They’re short and stubby, too stretched out with flat sides, their supposed-to-be-smooth curves are lumpy and bumpy, or they’re rocking the world’s cheesiest bow tie.

 Frankly, we’d recommend looking at more classic shapes, or at least more consistent ones, especially if you’re shopping online.

 If you’re still mulling it over, we beg you to consider the following:

-They show their true colors
+Pears show their true colors

 If you’re shopping yellow gold, or you like a warmer look to your stone, you can go lower and still find something stunning.
 In contrast, pear engagement rings are pretty good at hiding their imperfections, so you can still be pretty safe with a lower clarity grade to balance this out.

 Pears will be pears

 All we know is that this asymmetrical shape can cause some sad fruit confusion, and someone out there will always assume your engagement ring is upside down.
-(You do you.)
-But on the plus side, the pear’s asymmetry means designers are having plenty of fun with modern pear settings.
-If you’re up for standing out, the pear may just be your secret style weapon.
+But on the plus side, the pear cut diamond’s asymmetry means designers are having plenty of fun with modern pear engagement rings.
+If you’re up for standing out, a pear shaped diamond ring may just be your secret style weapon.

-Finding your pear-fect pear
+Finding your pear-fect pear shaped engagement ring

 Don’t see what you’re looking for?
 Email us at firstname.lastname@example.org.
 We’ll curate a list of 5-7 exclusive stones that are just right for you.